Hone logo

 Example 1:

-Explanation: The input array is sorted into ascending order.
+Explanation: The array is sorted in ascending order using the Quicksort algorithm.

 Example 2: